ppeterka/MyStuff/README.md

 Really, nothing special.

-Also the code is *not of highest quality* - I'm still learning the proper ways around these tools.
+Also the code is *ahem...* "not of highest quality" - I'm still learning the proper ways around these tools.

 ##Features